For our regular weekly clinics in London, Birmingham, Brighton and our new clinic to open in Manchester in spring 2014, we urgently seek:

 In 2003 a group of optometrists set about organising an optical service to run at the Crisis Skylight centre in East London.
 “Vision Care for Homeless People” was born.
 It was set-up to provide eyecare services for homeless people in an environment in which they feel welcome and comfortable.
 In February 2007 we were awarded charity status and this enabled us to open up in a second centre at The Passage in Victoria.
 This was followed in November 2008 by the opening of our Birmingham clinic and May 2011 our newest clinic at the Broadway centre in Shepherds Bush opened.

-The services in London runs every Monday at the Crisis Skylight centre, every Wednesday at The Passage and every Friday at The Broadway centre.
-The Birmingham clinic is open every Monday The William Booth Centre near Snow Hill.
+The services in London runs every Monday at the Crisis Skylight centre, every Wednesday at The West London Day Centre and every Friday at The Broadway centre.
+The Birmingham clinic is open every Monday morning at the SIFA Fireside Centre in Digbeth, and the Brighton clinic is at BHT First Base Day Centre in Montpelier Place.
 A full eye examination is carried out and if required we can make appropriate spectacles.
 Spectacles take 1 – 2 weeks to make.
 We have some ready made reading spectacles that can be dispensed at the time if they are suitable.
 The “Vision Care for Homeless People” team currently carries out about 400 eye examinations a year and we aim to increase this.
-All the staff are volunteers.
 Our long-term aim is to expand and have centres nationwide.
-We have other centres under discussion in London, Brighton, Newcastle and Oxford.
+We have other centres under discussion in London, Newcastle and Oxford.

 The equipment we have is better than some practices I have worked in over the years.
 As well as the usual trial lenses and testing chart, each practice has a slit-lamp, non-contact tonometer and visual field screener.